Who do you work with?

-I am trained in marriage and couples therapy, attachment theory, somatic experiencing, experiential therapy, emotionally-focused therapy, somatic trauma-resolution, decolonization, perinatal mental health, integration of spirituality and women's health.
+I am trained in marriage and couples therapy, attachment theory, experiential therapy, emotionally-focused therapy, somatic trauma-resolution, decolonization, perinatal mental health, integration of spirituality and female health.
 This means that I consider your challenges, strengths, and wounds as inextricably related to your experience in society and your family.
 Additionally, that your body remembers all of the experiences you have been through and will serve as a guide out of the darkness and into joy and light.
 I can help you find practices and ways to move through the distress and traumas of the world and connect to your vision, resilience, and joy.

 What is individual therapy like with you?